7 Best Cameras for Capturing 360 Content in 2020

 GoPro Fusion

-Although no longer on the market, the GoPro Fusion can be found for resale in multiple locations—for a decent price, too.
+Although no longer on the market, the GoPro Fusion can be found for resale in multiple locations for a decent price.

-With the ability to capture both photos and videos, the Fusion is as easy to use as just simply pressing a button.
-Even more, users can hook it up to mobile devices for quick easy uploads and sharing.
+With the ability to capture photos and videos, the Fusion is as easy to use as simply pressing a button.
+Users can also hook it to mobile devices for easy uploads and sharing.

 GoPro Max

-Essentially the newer version of the GoPro Fusion, the Max has updated and refined capabilities for any type of photographer.
+Essentially the newer version of the GoPro Fusion, the Max, has updated and refined capabilities for any photographer.

-One of the biggest value points is how simple it is to get great footage—for a pretty reasonable price.
+One of the most significant value points is how simple it is to get great footage—for a pretty reasonable price.

 With benefits such as unbreakable stabilization, easy framing, and in-app editing capabilities, this camera is perfect for your 360 content.